lv-saharan/local-dev/README.md

 # local-dev-server

-a local dev server with simple api proxy
+a local dev server with simple api proxy,and a esbuild dev server implements.

 # install